Maine and New Mexico "Hatch" a Cocktail Sauce

 Two weeks later, I cleared my kitchen counter and lined ten different ramekins next to a cutting board.
 Tablespoons, teaspoons, and cups were at the ready.
 Fresh oysters chilled in a tin bowl, topped with a wet towel.
 Heaps of Hatch chiles, garlic cloves, lemons, and spices cluttered my kitchen island.
 I’ve never been an organized cook, much less an accurate one, so keeping notes would be a challenge.
 I kept one goal in mind: honoring the Hatch and Maine’s beloved oysters.

 I scooped a spoonful of fresh Hatch chile and ate it straight.
 It was invigorating.
 Southwestern soil sprouts a chile so profound, you can taste its earthy, smoky, sense of place.
-This smooth and buttery chile pepper was the ideal partner for an Eastern Oyster (
+This smooth and buttery chile pepper was the ideal partner for an Eastern Oyster (c. virginica), which is a canvas for briny, herbaceous, and sweet flavors from the waters in which they reside.
+The coveted Hatch chile already translated perfectly into savory salsas, roasts, rubs, mustards, and more.
+Marrying the two felt right.

 The McMillans have been making recipes with New Mexico’s Hatch chile for decades; a family tradition that transformed into a prized, red enchilada recipe.
 Their flagship Fresh Red Chile, harvested only in Fall over a six-week period, produces a radiant, scarlet sauce that’s sweet, spicy, and tastes like you picked it straight from your garden.